Method REPORT any errors returns status 501 (Not Implemented)

-#3 Updated by icy almost 3 years ago
+#3 Updated by icy about 3 years ago

 Well I don't agree.
 The method specifies how the webserver handles the given request.
 Why should it check if a file exists and then decide how to handle it?
 It makes no sense.
 There can be methods that create content and don't request it, how would you handle this case?

 #4 Updated by stbuehler about 3 years ago